Nail matrix biopsy

 What are the risks of nail biopsy?

-Nail biopsy can lead to any of the usual complications from a surgical procedure, such as bleeding, infection, scarring, incorrect diagnosis and incomplete removal of a tumour.
+Nail biopsy can lead to any of the usual complications from a surgical procedure, such as bleeding, infection, nerve damage, and scarring.